Zuplu/postfix-tlspol/README.md

 # Prefetching

-If you enable prefetching via `configs/config.yaml`, it is recommended to adjust your local DNS caching resolver to serve the original TTL response.
+It is recommended to adjust your local DNS caching resolver to serve the original TTL response.

 For example, in `Unbound`, configure the following:
 ```